LLFourn/witness-asymmetric-channel/README.md

 # Abstract

 This a proposal for a new channel symmetric channel construction that uses the key idea from a recent paper called "Generalized Bitcoin-Compatible Channels"[1] and tries to practically apply it to lightning.

 # Background

 As presently specified the two parties in a lightning channel are assigned different commitment transactions.
-This _transaction asymmetry_ is logically necessary for the protocol to identify which party broadcasted a commitment transaction and potentially punish them if the other party provides provides proof it has been revoked (i.e. knows the revocation key).
+This _transaction asymmetry_ is logically necessary for the protocol to identify which party broadcasted a commitment transaction and potentially punish them if the other party provides proof it has been revoked (i.e. knows the revocation key).

 Wouldn't it be nice if we could identify the broadcasting party without assigning them different transactions?
 Riard first considered this problem in [8] while trying to add a punishment mechanism to eltoo[9] style channel updates.